hax/async.js/README.md

 node.js/io.js will also support async/await natively.

-The only exception is if you can not use transpilers for any reason or your transpilers has not supported async/await feature, you could just use it!
+The only exception is if you can not use transpilers for any reason or your transpilers have not supported async/await feature, you could just use it!

 There are also many other libraries which provide the same functionality